cledoux/neomodel/README.rst

 .. image:: https://raw.githubusercontent.com/robinedwards/neomodel/master/doc/source/_static/neomodel-300.png
    :alt: neomodel

+NOTE: This is a customized version of neomodel for personal use.
+Use the `official version`_ instead.

 An Object Graph Mapper (OGM) for the neo4j_ graph database, built on the awesome neo4j_driver_

 - Familiar Django model style definitions.